FreeOpcUa/opcua-asyncio/README.md

 Since `Client` and `Server` share common resources (e.g. `Node`), the `Server` has to also use asynchronous methods to access nodes in it's address space although the operation are non-blocking in most cases.
 This comes with a cost in performance since calling a coroutine is more expensive than a function.
 This problem should be addressed by a future change in architecture.
-One possibility would be [sans I/O](https://sans-io.readthedocs.io/).
+One possibility would be [sans I/O](https://sans-io.readthedocs.io/), or simply make a server API

 ## Documentation

 The API remains mostly unchanged in regards to [python-opcua](https://github.com/FreeOpcUa/python-opcua).
 Main difference is that many methods have been refactored to return coroutines.
-Please have a look at the examples and/or the code.
+Please have a look at [the examples](https://github.com/FreeOpcUa/opcua-asyncio/blob/master/examples) and/or the code.
-Below you will find a copy of the documentation from the [python-opcua](https://github.com/FreeOpcUa/python-opcua) package.

 ---